olliem5/ferox/README.md

 - Config
 - Step

+### Known Bugs
+- Chams crashes when enabling it for the first time, after game restart works as normal.

 ### Developers
 - [bon55](https://github.com/bon55) For the base of the theme system for the GUI, and other GUI utilities.
 - [linustouchtips](https://github.com/linustouchtips) For everything he added or helped create, thanks.